Icon_Top_Black

 Lastly, "instant customer service" is added not only to let customers reach help faster; but also to provide the feature of calculating the estimated shipping cost and arrival date

-Below are the visuals for the nav bar and footer, current and redesigned versions (with reference to IKEA US' website as well).
+Below are the visuals for the nav bar and footer, showcasing the current and redesigned versions (with reference to IKEA US' website as well).

 Flows